 What is Tixel?

-To tighten the skin (dermis) in order to improve lines, wrinkles, sagging and dilated pores as well as acne scars.
+Tixel tightens the skin (dermis) and improves lines, wrinkles, sagging and dilated pores as well as acne scars.

-To regenerate the skin (epidermis) in order to even the skin tone, reduce pigmentation and other blemishes and produce a glow.
+Tixel regenerates the skin (epidermis) and produces an even the skin tone, reduces pigmentation and other blemishes to produce a glow.
 Active acne responds very well to Tixel as well.

 Tixel is used to create tiny pores in the skin to allow the penetration of medications through the skin.
 Medications may include those that reduce pigmentation, increase collagen production and relax muscles.